 Hitler's Secret Plans For Czechoslovakia

 The year was 1938.
-With much fear and apprehension, Curt and Trude Feige of Czechoslovakia had watched the news very closely on a daily basis.
+With much fear and apprehension, the Jews of Czechoslovakia had watched the news very closely on a daily basis.
 An ever-enlarging, ominous, dark cloud hung over their country, and that cloud was the fear of what Hitler was intending to do with them.
 Czechoslovakia bordered Hitler’s realm, and respect of borders should have been enough of a safeguard against Hitler coming into their country, but he had begun to use the pretense of coming to the aid of ethnic Germans who were living in the Sudentenland, a border surrounding Czechoslovakia, and the false claim that these ethnic Germans were being harmed and threatened by Czechoslovakians.
 Signs all pointed to a desire by Hitler to annex Czechoslovakia.
 After all, in September of 1938, Hitler had signed the Munich Agreement with Britain’s Prime Minister Neville Chamberlain that essentially said that Hitler would not ask for any more territory if he were given the Sudentenland.
 Later, Hitler would privately complain to his SS guards, “That fellow Chamberlain spoiled my entrance into Prague.”
 In October, just three weeks after signing the Munich Agreement, Hitler ordered his generals to prepare for the liquidation of the remainder of Czechoslovakia.
 Whether through the grapevine of rumor, or the daily glimpses brought by the newspapers, those who paid attention suspected that Czechoslovakians were seeing their last days of freedom as Czechs, and the beginning of the end for many of them, especially those who were Jewish.
-Curt and Trude Feige were Jewish.

 A Dark Storm Approaches